colejarczyk/doc/api/level.rst

 .. note::

     There may be legacy key names in objects returned (``id``, ``customersCount``).
-    These are deprecated and can be removed without further notice.
+    These are deprecated and may be removed without further notice.
 Please don't use them in new applications.

 Create a new level
 ------------------

-To create a new level you need to call the ``/api/level/create`` endpoint with the ``POST`` method.
+To create a new level, you need to call the ``/api/level/create`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^